 … The First Rule of Boring Courses is:

-“A two-and-a-half pound textbook [yes, I weighed it] is never a good sign.”
+“2.5 pound textbooks [yes, I weighed it] are never a good sign.”

-I was stuck with the class for three months and needed a research topic.
+I was stuck with the class for three months.

 Hmmm.
 Had to think FAST!